Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Construction and classification of crystalline TSC

 The effective ``on-site'' symmetry on the 1D block labeled by $\tau_{1}$ is $\mathbb{Z}_3$ by 3-fold rotation symmetry acting internally.
-Hence the candidate 1D block-states are classified by group supercohomology (\ref{2-supercohomology}) with twisted cocycle conditions (\ref{2-twisted}) \cite{special,general1,general2}, with $G_{\mathrm{1D}}=\mathbb{Z}_3$ (and the spin of fermions is irrelevant).
+Hence the candidate 1D block states are classified by group supercohomology (\ref{2-supercohomology}) with twisted cocycle conditions (\ref{2-twisted}) \cite{special,general1,general2}, with $G_{\mathrm{1D}}=\mathbb{Z}_3$ (and the spin of fermions is irrelevant).

 Consider the Majorana chain decorations on 1D blocks labeled by $\tau_1$, as indicated in Fig. \ref{tau1Th} that leaves 8 dangling Majorana zero modes $\gamma_j$ and $\gamma_j'$ ($j=1,2,3,4$).
 The symmetry properties of these Majorana zero modes under 3-fold rotation are: